Next Step: Leadership and Management Fellows Programme

 Who will we hear from - About the delivery partners:

-The Next Step: Leadership and Management Fellows Programme brings together a powerful combination of expertise into a single programme:
+The Next Step: Leadership and Management Fellows Programme brings together the powerful combination of expertise into a single programme:

 - The Faculty of Medical Leadership and Management (FMLM), established in 2011 by all the UK medical royal colleges and faculties and endorsed by the Academy of Medical Royal Colleges, is the UK professional home for medical leadership.
 Our primary objective is to raise the standard of patient care by improving medical leadership.